huckl3b3rry87/MPCDocs.jl/docs/src/mpc/index.md

 ## Variable Execution Horizon
 Currently, there is no functionality for this.
 But, this may be useful and it would augment a prediction of the time as well as `X0`.
 So, to account for this possible expansion, a predicted time (very simply the current time plus `n.mpc.tex` for the fixed execution horizon case) is added to `X0p`.

 This is the case, where the OCP is being solved as quickly as possible.
-In this case predicting `n.r.t_solve`( roughly equal to `n.mpc.tex`) is a challenging problem because there is no guarantee that the OCP will be solved in a particular amount of time.
-A simple way to predict `n.r.t_solve` is to average several of the previous `n.r.t_solve` values.
+In this case predicting `n.r.ocp.tSolve`( roughly equal to `n.mpc.v.tex`) is a challenging problem because there is no guarantee that the OCP will be solved in a particular amount of time.
+A simple way to predict `n.r.ocp.tSolve` is to average several of the previous `n.r.ocp.tSolve` values.

 # Error